 That’s especially true when it comes to cars.
 Maybe you want a sweet ride that leaves others in the dust — and makes them feel envious to boot.
-The higher cost of a luxury or sports car plus the higher cost of auto insurance will siphon tens of thousands of dollars from your wallet, and that’s money that could otherwise be growing in your tax-sheltered retirement accounts.
+The higher cost of a luxury or sports car plus the higher cost of auto insurance for such a ride will siphon tens of thousands of dollars from your wallet.

 14. Plan to base fixed expenses on Social Security benefits

-Regardless of whether you file for your Social Security benefits early or late, once you start collecting benefits, let them dictate your lifestyle.
+Once you start collecting Social Security benefits, let them dictate your lifestyle.